phunc20/ferrari_website_hugo/content/_index.ja.md

 ---
-description: ""
+#description: ""
 lastmod: 2024-10-19
-title: "フェラーリ ワイナリー"
+title: "フェラーリ リカー"
 #featured_image: martin-martz-wRuhOOaG-Z4-unsplash.jpg # default: first image in this directory
 # featured_image on the home page is used for OpenGraph cards, etc.
 menus: